PMunch/futhark/README.md

 arguments this is ignored by default.
 However if you for some reason require this you might add `-d:preAnsiFuncDecl` while compiling.

+## Deeper control
+In case you face issues that aren't easily solveable there is one last option for making modifications, and this is Øpir hooks.
+Since Øpir converts your C imports to a JSON format you're able to register hooks that will be run before Futhark consumes this JSON.
+These are simple procedures which takes a `JsonNode` and returns a `JsonNode`.
+With this you're able to change every aspect of the JSON, and even add or remove definitions.
+The callbacks are a list, so modules to perform certain commonly done transformations (e.g. combine similarly named constants into an enum) could be added to the list of callbacks easily.
+To add these simply add in `outputPath <procedure name>` to your `importc` block.

 ## Destructors
 If you are using a C library you will probably want to wrap destructor calls.
 Futhark makes all C objects `{.pure, inheritable.}` which means you can quite